Isa Undercover Initiative (SER 100%, Queensland)

-Our Canobie project covers 1640km2 of the Mt Isa Eastern Fold Belt, home to mines such as the giant Glencore & Evolution owned Ernest Henry Copper-Gold mine (FY20: ~95koz gold, ~21kt Cu production).
+The Canobie Project now consists of eight exploration licences (1837km2) that encompasses an entire belt of the northern Mt Isa Eastern Succession, home to mines such as Evolution Mining’s giant Ernest Henry Copper-Gold mine.
 SER is convinced Canobie represents an extension of the Cloncurry Iron Oxide Copper-Gold province.
-Less than 30 drillholes in the entire district have penetrated Proterozoic basement and these include multiple high-grade gold hits, significant Ni-Cu sulphide intercepts and numerous intersections of copper, zinc and uranium mineralisation within intensely altered rocks that have never been followed up.
+Less than 30 drill holes in the entire district have penetrated Proterozoic basement and these include multiple high-grade gold hits, significant Ni-Cu sulphide intercepts and numerous intersections of copper, zinc and uranium mineralisation within intensely altered rocks that have never been followed up.
 This extraordinary strike rate from a limited number of holes led SER to secure the entire belt.

-The first grant covers $100,000 of direct drilling costs for one 800m rotary mud/diamond drill hole into a newly identified base metal target, ‘Kalarka’ within EPM27378 of the Canobie Project.
-Kalarka is a a discrete 750 x 600m, 40nT aeromagnetic response characterised by an elevated Electromagnetic (EM) response and partially coincident anomalously higher density.
-SER has modelled a steep westerly dipping plate as the source of the EM response, which will be tested in the upcoming drill program planned for later this year.
+The Kalarka Prospect, within EPM27378 of the Canobie Project, is a a discrete 750 x 600m, 40nT aeromagnetic response characterised by an elevated Electromagnetic (EM) response and partially coincident anomalously higher density.
+SER has modelled a steep westerly dipping plate as the source of the EM response.

 Deep Learning Based Geological Interpretation of Geophysical Data